SpocWiki/_public/tech/Triz/Example/Triz-Electricity_from_Heat.md

 [SpocWebEntityId::22493]
 [Triz-Principle-Sub::[[Triz-use-waste]]]

-Use Heat from a Process to generate Electricity: &#x27;Co-generation&#x27;.
+Use Heat from a Process to generate Electricity: 'Co-generation'.